firepear/gnatwren/README.md

 - GPU name, temperature, fan speed, and power stats (Nvidia and AMD; name for Intel)
 - Time since last check-in

-The following events are shown on the web status page:
+The web status page also displays:

 - CPU temperature
-  - Warning status if CPU over 80C
+  - Warning status if over configured value
-  - Critical status if CPU over 90C
+  - Critical status if over configured value
 - Last check-in
   - Critical status if more than 210s overdue
   - Warning if a node ceases to be present in current data

-## Visualization

-This screenshot shows some new-since v0.11.0 features: per-core clocks when hovering over the averaged clock, aa critical warning indicator for machines that have not checked in recently, and GPU data for Nvidia and AMD cards.

 ![wip viz](https://i.imgur.com/fWPAxVU.png)